 But that’s not all!
 If you are visiting Harare in spring, that is, in April-May, you will be able to witness the International Festival of the Arts in the city.
-During that, the garden hosts many colorful music and theatrical shows on its open-air stage.
-It is also used for many events at other times of year.
+During that, the garden hosts much colorful music and theatrical shows on its open-air stage.
+It is also used for many events at other times of the year.

 E. Shopping, Dining and Nightlife in Harare

 Doon Estate is the most famous spot for shopping in Harare.
-There are plenty of shops, galleries and restaurants here, lined up attractively.
+There are plenty of shops, galleries, and restaurants here lined up attractively.
 Even if you don’t want to shop, the Estate is worth a visit during your stay in Harare.

 The establishments here sell a wide range of food, goods, and souvenirs here.
 Some shops specialize in local crafts, like leather bags, belts, wallets, and jackets, which are well-known around the world.
-If you’ve hots for stuff like handicrafts and boutique, don’t miss Sam Levy Village.
-For the art lovers, the Newlands Arts and Crafts Market would be best.
+If you’ve hots for stuff like handicrafts and boutiques, don’t miss Sam Levy Village.
+For art lovers, the Newlands Arts and Crafts Market would be best.
 Don’t miss Mbare either.

-Harare is a very active city with a dazzling nightlife too.
+Harare is a very active city with dazzling nightlife too.
 Indeed, the name of the city came from the word ‘havarare’ – meaning, people who do not sleep!
-There are plenty of bars, clubs, theques and fine dining available in the city.
+There are plenty of bars, clubs, theques, and fine dining available in the city.
 For example, Tin Roof Bucket, Mount Pleasant Sports Club, Mega 2, Paramount Signature, Dreams Nightlife, Pariah State Borrowdale, etc. All of these are great places to chill out and have fun things to do in Harare.